opentensor/developer-docs/docs/emissions.md

 # Emissions

-In this document we describe how the network, via Yuma Consensus, calculates emissions for a subnet.
+In this document we describe how the Bittensor network, via Yuma Consensus, calculates emissions for a subnet.
 This calculation is based on the weights that are provided by the root network (subnet 0).

 :::tip Before you proceed
 Read the [Root Network](./root-network.md) document before you proceed.